Air Force mulling offers from US, Russia, and France to counter China

-Pakistan, which views itself as an arch enemy of India, has relied on a USD 3 billion investment, money it does not have but borrowed, into making Chinese JF-17 “Thunder.”
-A recent report by Pentapostagma, this investment and plane seems to be a blunder and have become a serious liability for the country due to its high Operations and Maintenance cost compared to modern weapons systems.
-Pakistan believed that the JF-17 would be at par with the Su-30MKI, Mig-29 and Mirage-2000 “equipped with Western avionics and powered by the Russian Klimov RD 93 aeroengine” but seems to have missed the mark on avionics, weapons, and engine.
+Pakistan, which views itself as an arch-enemy of India, has relied on a USD 3 billion investment, money it does not have but borrowed, into making Chinese JF-17 “Thunder.”
+In a recent report by Pentapostagma, this investment and plane seems to be a blunder and have become a serious liability for the country due to its high Operations and Maintenance cost compared to modern weapons systems.
+Pakistan believed that the JF-17 would be at par with the Su-30MKI, Mig-29 and Mirage-2000 “equipped with Western avionics and powered by the Russian Klimov RD 93 aero-engine (sic)” but seems to have missed the mark on avionics, weapons, and engine.

 S-400 anti-aircraft and anti-missile system